Tzitzit, Tefillin, and the Talmud

 Romans 1:16

 A Showy Traditional Long Tzitzit There are many extensive and varied Jewish traditions for the tzitzit.
 I am not interested in following the traditions of men, but it is valuable to be aware of them.
 I initially made a simple adaptation of the traditions in my own practice.
-A model of a showy traditional long tzitzit is seen in the image to the right.
-I later simplified the tassel even more and made it shorter after carefully considering the criticism of Matthew 23:5 concerning making the tasssels long to be seen of men.
+I later simplified the tassel even more and made it shorter after carefully considering the criticism of Matthew 23:5 concerning making the tassels long to be seen of men.

-I take four pieces of white yarn and one of blue yarn a foot long each.
-I knot them all together in the middle, fold it in half and knot them all together again.
-This makes a 1 inch loop with ten 3-4 inch strings hanging from it.
+I take four pieces of white yarn (lamb's wool is the symbolic ideal but almost impossible to find) and one of royal blue yarn about 14 inches long each.
+I knot them together in the middle, fold it in half, and knot them all together again.
+This makes about a 2 inch loop with ten 3-4 inch strings hanging from it.
 These ten strings symbolize the Ten Commandments to me.
-The two blue threads symbolize the two great laws on which the Ten Commandments are based.
+The two royal blue threads symbolize the two great laws on which the Ten Commandments are based.

 Here is a life-size picture of a completed tassel so you can visualize what I am describing.